jlutteringer/jlutteringer.github.io/Tabletop RPG/Rules/classes.md

 #### Basic Power Armor
 Basic Power Armor provides the following benefits.
-* One equipped item can be mounted to the armor itself, reducing its encumbrance to 0.
+* One equipped item can be mounted to the armor itself, reducing its encumbrance to 0 and ignoring the cumbersome property.
 However, this item cannot be removed from the chassis.
 * Increases AC by `2`.
 * `1` Protocol hardpoint.